Dieterbe/body.build/lib/programming/3-workout-structure.md

     - allows to give focus to many muscle groups
     - more rest before hitting same muscle group again
     - bit more cardio intense too

+    FUTURE: more on interference effect? in cardio module?